 Civilians continue to be disappeared, taken hostage, tortured and subjected to sexual violence, often in the context of detention.
 Unlawful killings, including deaths in detention and summary executions, remain a hallmark of the crisis in Syria with Amnesty International reporting over 17,000 deaths in prisons since the beginning of the conflict.

 Without a return to the peace process, the Syrian crisis and the human rights violations that underpin it will continue.
 Amnesty continues to call for adherence to human rights and international humanitarian law and for accountability and an end to impunity all for human rights violations.
-See our latest research.

-Syrian communities and organizations in Europe and elsewhere play an important role in providing testimonies and identifying suspects, thus increasing the opportunity for states to investigate and prosecute war crimes in their national courts.
+Syrian communities and organisations in Europe and elsewhere play an important role in providing testimonies and identifying suspects, thus increasing the opportunity for states to investigate and prosecute war crimes in their national courts.

 Countries that can exercise this form of jurisdiction include: Argentina, France, UK, USA, Australia, Canada, Germany, Netherlands, Austria, Belgium, Denmark, Finland, South Korea, Mexico, Switzerland, Sweden, Senegal and Uruguay.Close